atinm/clover-online-orders/readme.txt

 = Did Clover make this plug-in =

 No, this plug-in is not by Clover.
 It is from Zaytech.
-Both this plug-in and Smart Online Orders is by Zaytech.
+Both this plug-in and Smart Online Order is by Zaytech.

 = I like this plug-in but I need some additional features =